fillumina/PerformanceTools/README.md

 # Note about the current version:
 This version has been extensively tested but has not become public yet and so it has not been used on many different systems or environments.
+For this reason it cannot be considered totally stable (the code may change) and 100% production ready.
-Please send me feedbacks about how it runs in your system or if you have bugs or suggestions.
+Please send me feedbacks about how it runs on your system or if you have bugs or suggestions.

 # Bibliography: